OBSKUUR Ghent Film Festival

 The film industry has come a long way, becoming a billion-dollar glamorous industry.
 However, with all the new technology helping cinemas make many alternative realities a possibility, the process of filmmaking itself has become more commercial as opposed to artistic.
 Often, movies these days are famous not because of the story they tell but because of the special effects used.
 Somewhere along the line, the essence of true cinematic art has gotten lost.
 In a world where people put emphasis on box office appeal and less on experimental works of great value comes Obskuur, the Ghent Experimental Film Festival, that acts as an island oasis for art amidst a sea of commercialism.

 Obskuur Ghent Film Festival is dedicated to recognizing quality films and filmmakers and showcasing their work.
 This is a quarterly film festival with a unique screening operation.
 The festival showcases innovative, underground, experimental, and independent movies by aspiring local as well as international filmmakers.
-The festival will take place at the Alfred Sküll Art Gallery’s small and cozy 30 seat movie theatre.
+The festival takes place at the Alfred Sküll Art Gallery’s small and cozy 30 seat movie theatre.

 Obskuur Ghent Film Festival motivates aspiring filmmakers to submit their innovative work and showcase their movies.
 Local and international artists are encouraged to submit their work for the opportunity to be featured in a festival that celebrates art.